Hollywood's Chernin, Banijay's owner in talks on ITV Studios

 By Amy-Jo Crowley and Paul Sandle

-LONDON, Feb 1 (Reuters) - Veteran Hollywood producer Peter Chernin and French TV production group Banijay's parent have expressed interest in UK broadcaster ITV's Studios, the maker of hit show "Love Island", sources familiar with the matter told Reuters.
+LONDON, Feb 1 (Reuters) - Veteran Hollywood producer Peter Chernin and the owner of French TV production group Banijay have expressed an interest in buying a stake in UK broadcaster ITV's Studios, the maker of hit show "Love Island", sources familiar with the matter told Reuters.

+Shares in ITV rose more than 3% in early Wednesday trading to a 10-month high.

 The sources declined to be identified because the matter is confidential.